benthomps8/tree-counting/README.md

 Ultimately, this method was very effective, although somewhat convoluted.
 And it is not easily replicable since Agisoft Metashape has a hefty price.

+## Conclusions
+My main takeaway from this project is just how vast the world of remote sensing and GIS is.
+There are so many tools for such a seemingly unimportant task such as counting trees.
+Of course, I also learned that the methods all have lots of room for growth.
+Even the tree-detecting model in Python, with ideally high quality ortho-images, has a precision of only 66%.
+This makes me excited for potential growth in the GIS space, and I am fascinated with what new techniques will be made or discovered in the coming years.

+## Partner Contributions
+This was a group project, so I did not do all of the work.
+We all worked together equally for methods three and four, each boucning ideas off of each other and walking through the classifications together.
+We also all worked together on the pre-flight plan, determining ideal flight height and the amount of pictures we should take and at what overlap.
+I unfortunately did not attend the actualy flying event due to a schedule conflict, so I did not get experience flying any drones.
+But to make up for this, I did the entirety of method two, finding the deep learning framework and implementing it.
+All in all though, each partner contributed equally to the project, and the majority of the work happened in a group setting, where we met on campus about five times to discuss and work through the project.

+## Sources
+Deep Learning Model Download and Information: https://doc.arcgis.com/en/pretrained-models/latest/imagery/introduction-to-tree-detection.htm
+Deep Learning Model Source Code: https://github.com/esri/deep-learning-frameworks